 Elizabeth Arden’s apricot-hued cream is such a classic, we think it deserves a display in the Smithsonian.
 Developed in 1930 by the beauty maven herself, the award-winning formula enjoyed instant global success and has never gone out of style.
 The creamy, multi-purpose salve not only hydrates dry skin, it adds shine to lips and lids, tames unruly brows, conditions cuticles, and even soothes minor scrapes and sunburns.

-I don't care for the feel of the product on my skin, it's a bit greasy feeling.
-I don't care for the smell.
-While it's a good earthy smell it's just not for me.1
+It's a bit greasy feeling & I don't really care for the smell.
+Overall, just not for me.1

 This was like putting vasilene mixed with honey on my face.
 It was so heavy I felt like I was greasing my face.
 On of my least favoriates.1

 I didn't really like this product.
 That's not to say it is a bad product, it just doesn't work for me, and here's why.
 It's not really a cream, more like an ointment consistency.
 I put some on my hands which get pretty dry, and it was sort of sticky like neosporin, and it didn't smell "good", it smelled like Lanolin, which is one of the ingredients in it.
 I tried to wash it off after that, using soap and warm water, and my hands still smelled and felt like the cream.
 If you're looking for serious dry skin relief that lasts, I'm sure this would work, but it was too much for me.1

 Before sampling, I had heard that this was some sort of miracle-cream.
 This stuff smells disgusting.
 It's like band-aids and hospitals and death all rolled into one sticky ointment.
 I wouldn't want to use this even if I were burned and this stuff was the only ointment available.
 Awful.
 Really awful.1